Top 11 Things To Look For When Buying A House

-Make a note of what type of shower or tub each bathroom has, too.
-Is it just a shower, or is it a shower and bathtub combo?
-Does it have glass doors or a curtain?
-Is the bathtub made of porcelain or plastic?
+Make a note of what type of shower or tub each bathroom has and if they suit your needs.
 Bathroom renovations can be costly, so make sure you’re either happy with the bathrooms as-is or prepared to pay for improvements down the line.

 6. Living Room

-Unless you work in HVAC, you probably aren’t an expert in evaluating the condition of a home’s heating and cooling systems.
-There are some basic questions that impact day-to-day life that you’ll want answered.
+Unless you work in the HVAC industry, you probably aren’t an expert in evaluating the condition of a home’s heating and cooling systems.
+There are some basic questions about day-to-day living that you will want to ask:

 When viewing the basement, make a note of whether it’s finished or remodeled.
 Some people prefer a finished basement for added living space, and basement remodels can be costly.